DIAGNOSIS AND TREATMENT

 Eliminates barriers to care for patients who may have transportation or mobility issues

-Makes it easier and safer for the patient’s caregiver to be present and/or assist during the exam
+Makes it easier and safer for the patient’s caregiver to be present and assist during the exam

 Household items patients and/or caregivers can use to facilitate a neuromuscular exam